cq100/AOMFR/README.md

 # MFR

-Code for this paper [An LED Detection and Recognition Method Based on Deep Learning in Vehicle Optical Camera Communication]
+Code for this paper [LED Detection and Recognition Method Based on Deep Learning in Vehicle Optical Camera Communication]

 XU SUN,  QING CHENG